opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/getting-started.md

 # Getting started

-Start using OpenSearch Benchmark right now to measure the performance of your OpenSearch cluster.
-This guide walks you through prerequisites for installing and running OpenSearch Benchmark, and provides some basic information about configuring OpenSearch Benchmark.
+Start using OpenSearch Benchmark right now to measure the performance of your OpenSearch cluster with this guide.
+In this document you will learn about the basic software dependencies required by OpenSearch Benchmark depending on your installation method.
+You will also learn about running a basic benchmark against an existing OpenSearch cluster.

 ## Installing prerequisite software